 Yellow Betta Fish: These are also quite common, but the hue varies from soft to bright yellow.

 White Betta Fish: It might seem boring to have an all-white fish when others are so colorful, combined with a distinct tail pattern, these fish can look like royalty in your tank.

 Crowntail Betta: First bred about 25 years ago, the Crowntail is extremely popular in the aquarium trade, named for the spikey, crownlike appearance of its fins.
-Females have a shorter tail and lighter colors than males.
+Females have shorter tails and lighter colors than males.

-Halfmoon Betta: One of my favorite tail shapes, the Halfmoon Betta’s tail is a large half-circle that resembles a half-moon.
+Halfmoon Betta: The halfmoon betta’s tail is a large half-circle that resembles a half-moon.
 Their personalities are more aggressive.

 Veiltail Betta: This tail is the dominant pattern, and if you are breeding, you’ll have more success with this one.
 The male has a long, flowing tail that swoops downward, while the female has shorter, lighter fins.

 The last way captive betta Fish, or paradise bettas, are classified is by color patterns on their bodies and fins.
 Again, many of these patterns are the result of years of selective breeding, and as a result, these are not found in the wild.

 Butterfly Betta: These have a solid body color and a pale and iridescent hue at the base of the tail and fins, with the rest of the tail and fins appearing as translucent or white.